-The Fire and Life Safety Unit promotes and supports a safety-conscious campus through professional consultation, education, training, and delivery of services designed to provide a fire-safe environment for the Drexel University community.
+The Fire and Emergency Services Unit promotes and supports a safety-conscious campus through professional consultation, education, training, and delivery of services designed to provide a fire-safe environment for the Drexel University community.

 As part of the overall concern for life safety in student residences, all University residence halls and fraternity/sorority chapter houses, are fully equipped with automatic fire alarms, smoke detectors, automatic fire suppression equipment, and fire extinguishers.
 In addition, all new construction requires automatic fire detection and suppression systems.